vee-kr/smart-greenhouse-system/README.md

 * 🌬 CO₂ concentration monitoring
 * 💡 Light intensity monitoring
 * 🤖 Telegram bot for greenhouse control and notifications
-* 🌐 Web dashboard for monitoring and management
+* 🌐 Website for monitoring and management
 * 📟 E-paper display with live environmental data
 * 🧠 Computer vision module based on OpenCV
 * ❄️ Automatic cooling and humidification control